Diploma Course

 We end this module with presentations of biblical passages by students for lecturers’ feedback.
 This is to help them correctly interpret a biblical text and preach in context.

-Diaspora Mission/Ministry Module:
+Module 4 – Diaspora Mission/Ministry

 The Diaspora Mission module equips students to understand Diaspora Mission as an area of missiological study.
 This module highlights the burgeoning presence of Christians from the majority world, particularly Africa, Asia, and Latin America, not discounting those from The Middle East, Eastern Europe, the Caribbean and other non-Western populations whose presence in the UK and the West has become much of missiological study and intrigue.